Looking for relatives at Shortland Cemetery and can't locate them?

 Plots 4438 and 4439, are located at the very top north-western corner of Shortland. (see map above) The plots could not be seen due to the overgrowth of agapanthus. (photo below left) Thanks to cemetery volunteer Graeme, the plots were cleared. (photo below right)

 The adjacent Lamb grave, while the base concrete has broken, the walls and headstone remain in relatively good condition.
-Interred in Plot 4439 are James Robert Lamb (1866-1944) and Robert Lamb (1878-1932).
+Interred in Plot 4439 are James Robert Lamb (

 For instance, the online council records have James Houghton, aged 60, born Thames in plot 2139.